 There has been a lot of activity in Hyrax over the past year, both in terms of releases and software development, but also in terms of community engagement and cooperation.
 2017 saw a number of releases on the Hyrax 1.x series, including a number of bug fixes and the continuation of the merger of CurationConcerns and Sufia (now complete).
-Fedora, In-Memory, and Postgresql as well as storing This year also brought the release of Hyrax 2.0, which included a number of user interface improvements (such as the new Dashboard), language translations, embargo and lease management views, improved support for nested data structures and controlled vocabularies in metadata fields, and collection extensions.
+This year also brought the release of Hyrax 2.0, which included a number of user interface improvements (such as the new Dashboard), language translations, embargo and lease management views, improved support for nested data structures and controlled vocabularies in metadata fields, and collection extensions.
 Through 2017, we have seen code contributions from more than 50 individuals across more than 1,300 commits, and contributions of design, requirements, code review, and planning from many, many more.
 We're looking forward to continued engagement with the community throughout 2018 as we move to make Hyrax a solution bundle that can act as a springboard for a variety of repository applications.